Your Takeaway-Ready Christmas Menu

 At Erudus, we’re always here to help.
-So we’ve put together our top takeaway tips for Christmas menus – ones that will have your customers celebrating all the way into 2021 and brighter days!
+So we’ve put together our top takeaway tips for Christmas menus – ones that will have all your customers celebrating all the way into 2022!

 Some general tips